- This event has passed.

 Swift Night Out: Montgomery

-Pre-registration is required by 12 p.m.
-CDT on Thursday, September 2nd, and space is limited.
+Pre-registration is requested for planning purposes by 12 p.m.
+CDT on Thursday, September 2nd.

-Participants must complete the mandatory online waiver.
+Participants are asked to complete the online waiver.
 Please do not request registration for others when submitting your request.

 Swift Night Out is back, and we’re partnering with the Wildlife and Freshwater Fisheries Division of the Alabama Department of Conservation and Natural Resources to have it in Montgomery!
 Join us as we enjoy the evening with one of our favorite urban birds, the chimney swift (Chaetura pelagica).
 All ages and abilities welcome!